uwePhillPhelps/anymaHWPal/README.md

 * Your MIDI sequencer edits CC.

 ## Extra info
 A (pullup) toggle switch connected to Digital Pin 22 allows switching between `EDITOR CONNECTED` and `EDITOR DISCONNECTED` modes.

-Pal requests and relays your patch to Anyma DIN MIDI ports (so you can capture the entire Anyma state in your sequencer before each take).
+AnymaPal requests and relays your patch to Anyma DIN MIDI ports (so you can capture the entire Anyma state in your sequencer before each take).

 Happy recording! :)